-Table 3: Determination of the offer levels
+Table 4: Determination of the offer level

-In the Decision adjusting capacity rules in the gas sector (Decision of 14 August 2015, BK7-15-001), the Bundesnetzagentur's Ruling Chamber 7 determined the share of incremental capacity to be set aside on the German sides of all interconnection points in accordance with Article 8(9) of Regulation (EU) 2017/459 to be 20%.
+- In the Decision adjusting capacity rules in the gas sector (Decision of 14 August 2015, BK7-15-001), the Bundesnetzagentur's Ruling Chamber 7 determined the share of incremental capacity to be set aside on the German sides of all interconnection points in accordance with Article 8(9) of Regulation (EU) 2017/459 to be 20%.
 In analogous application of Article 8(7)(a) of Regulation (EU) 2017/459, one half of this capacity must be offered no earlier than in the annual yearly capacity auction held in accordance with the auction calendar during the fifth gas year preceding the start of the relevant gas year.
 In accordance with Article 8(7)(b) of Regulation (EU) 2017/459, the other half must be offered no earlier than the annual quarterly capacity auction.
 Owing to the one-sided project planning, these are the only relevant requirements.
-The parts to be set aside are shown in column VI only for the gas years in which the capacity to be upgraded is not fully booked by the project initiator.
-As the planned start of operational use is not until the gas year 2027-2028, no capacity is affected by Article 8(7)(a) of Regulation (EU) 2017/459 in the annual auction on 5 July 2021, so the share to be set aside effectively remains at 20% from GY 2039-2040 onwards.

-The offer level has been established in due consideration of the permitted marketing period.
+The parts to be set aside are correctly set out in columns B and F. As the planned start of operational use is not until the gas year 2027-2028, no capacity is affected by Article 8(7)(a) of Regulation (EU) 2017/459 in the annual auction on 5 July 2021. - 53 The offer level has been established in due consideration of the permitted marketing period.
 Pursuant to Article 11(3) sentence 1 of Regulation (EU) 2017/459, when offering incremental capacity, the offer levels for yearly capacity may cover a maximum of 15 years after the start of operational use.
 The timeline of the project application envisages gas year 2027-2028 for commissioning.
 Consequently, the capacity products may be offered for the period up to and including the 2041-2042 gas year.